-This policy describes Athletics Department expectations regarding maintaining respectful and professional relationships with student-athletes.
+This guidance policy provides some guidelines for members of describes the Athletics Department expectations regarding on maintaining respectful and professional relationships with student-athletes.
 We all recognize that context matters and no set of guidelines can address every situation.
 If any member of the Athletics Department has questions about these guidelines or any behavior that may implicate these guidelines, please contact the Senior Associate AD for Internal Operations or Director of Athletics immediately.